OsmanKAYI/full-stack-roadmap/internet/README.md

 Web development refers to the process of creating websites and web applications.
 This can include front-end development, which involves designing and building the user interface, as well as back-end development, which involves building and maintaining the server-side components that power a website or application.

+## Web Security

+Web security refers to protecting networks and computer systems from damage to or the theft of software, hardware, or data.
+It also includes protecting computer systems from misdirecting or disrupting the services they are designed to provide.

+**You can find usefull educative Türkçe videos and articles about cyber security in [mdisec-twitch-yayinlari](https://github.com/mdisec/mdisec-twitch-yayinlari).**

 ## Documentation

 - [What is Web?](./00.what.is.web.md)